P-aladine/Bossrush/README.md

 -	Traverse tower with traps when reaching the top get thrown off, tower is the boss.
 -	Need to implement camera rotation effect, going up the stairs like spiral.
 #### The Star
 -	Mermaid
 -	Two big fish
 #### The Moon
--	White Rabbit
--	Spawns stars it can jump on to increase speed and damage.
--	Can shoot the stars down to break the combo.
+- Hannibal the cannibal
+-	Little white rabbits, in second phase they group together to form a big rabbit
 #### The Sun
+- Aztec believer
--	Phoenix
+-	Phoenix/Quetzalcoatl
+-	rises higher into the air to perform a dive attack, player needs to look at the shadow to dodge
 #### Judgement
 -	Biblically accurate angel, big eye with wings
 -	Boss scales on how many other bosses you’ve slain before (only counts once per boss)